Skip to main content

 • Link to short talk by Burckhard at the "Space Fest 2021'" of the Bell Museum of Natural History.

-• Hosting 30 middle schoolers to promote STEM careers to underrepresented minorities.
-Taking the long view in science education.
+• Hosting 30 middle schoolers for the fifth time to promote STEM careers to kids in the Twin Cities.

 “I love to learn from others about their different views, ideas, interests and cultures.
 I want every lab member to feel respected, safe, and supported here.
 We try every day to make our laboratory a more welcoming and inclusive space.
 We want to hear from you how we can do better.”
 (Burckhard Seelig)